 I ended up with many more Valentine's Day Necklace samples to work with, for next year;)

 I did do one small batch from my favourite of the samples favourite, in 3 colours...and plan to make more soon.
 The patinated copper hearts are lined with metallic bronze enamel that lightens the copper and adds an outline of turquoise bubbles.
 I hope you like them as much as I do!
 Next I will drill holes and put them on chain.
-If and when the following link is active, you can find the finished necklaces available in my shop.
-Watch this space!
+You can now find the finished copper heart necklaces in my shop.